gionn/alfresco-dockerfiles-bakery/share/amps/README.md

-# Alfresco repository AMPs
+# Alfresco share AMPs

-Place here your Alfresco module Packages (AMPs) to be installed in the Alfresco repository.
+Place here your Alfresco module Packages (AMPs) to be installed in the Alfresco share.

 AMP packages should have the `.amp` extension and stick to the Alfresco module packaging format as described in the [Alfresco